jnpaulson/IntroDataSci/lecture_notes/rintro/index.md

 ---
-layout: page
+layout: unit_index
-title: Lecture Notes
-subtitle: Introduction to R
+title: R for Data Science Primer
 ---

-## R for Data Science Primer

 An introduction to the R programming language and data analysis environment